 The Disconsin members-only tour event for the Autumn was in its fourth year, and the club decided to tour the Greater Madison Area.
 The 4th Annual Autumn Open was held on October 7th & 8th at the course of Vallarta-Ast, Bird’s Ruins, Hiestand, Elver & Capital Springs.
 The Battle in the Bog was the first tournament hosted at Half-Moon Lagoon Disc Golf Course on Oct.
 14th while the newly developed RAHS Disc Golf Club alongside Disconsin hosted the Hot Cocoa Throw on the 3rd of December.

 The year began January 7th with a double-header of events.
 Disconsin’s 1st quarter meeting took place in the morning and was followed by week 1 of Disconsin Winter League, alternating from the Baraboo Lions Disc Golf Course to the Half-Moon Lagoon Disc Golf Course, each Sunday from Jan.
 7 through March 4 (Cancelled Feb.
 4).
 The Nite Ize Tundra Toss (as part of Reedsburg’s Frosty Fest) took place from 5:30-8:30 on the evening of Feb.
-17. Half-Moon hosted the Dirty Birdie Showdown on March 24 and the new season of Buckthorn Round-Up fired-up on April 22nd.
+17. The club was very grateful for a sponsorship from Nite Ize, as they provided Disconsin with Flashflight® Light Up Flying Discs.
+The Half-Moon hosted the Dirty Birdie Showdown on March 24 and the new season of Buckthorn Round-Up fired-up on April 22nd.

 The Half-Moon Lagoon DGC had its anniversary on July 16th, and this was an emotional day for many members, as it was the one-year mark of so many hours of work in the years leading up to the development and final construction of the course.
 Another impromptu meeting for the last quarter of the year was scheduled for October 7th, and Battle in the Bog II was hosted at the Half-Moon Lagoon DGC on October 28th.
 This was another great turnout for a Club-hosted event, but many members are striving and ideating for continual improvement to how our events are ran.
 The year closed with one last event.
 The 5th Autumn Open was scheduled for the weekend of November the 9th.